monosoul/jooq-gradle-plugin/README.md

 Basically, the plugin has 2 sets of configurations: **global** (or project-wide) configuration declared within `jooq {}` block and **local** (or task-specific) configuration declared for each task separately.

+Local (or task-specific) configuration initial values are inherited from the global (or project-wide) configuration.
+So if you modify the global configuration first, and then modify the local configuration, the local configuration's initial values will be equal to the global configuration's values.

+Modifying the local configuration *will not affect* the global configuration.

 ### Configuration with properties

 The plugin supports configuration with properties.